estuary/flow/site/docs/getting-started/tutorials/dataflow-s3-snowflake.md

 COMMIT;
 ```

-4. Run all the queries.

-   * If you're using the the Snowflake Classic Web Interface, check **All queries** and click **Run**.

-   * If you're using the Snowsight interface, highlight the whole script and click the blue run button.
+4. Click the drop-down arrow next to the **Run** button and click **Run All**.

-  Snowflake is ready to use with Flow.
+  Snowflake runs all the queries and is ready to use with Flow.

 5. Return to the Flow web application.